-We take the spatial topology to be $T^d$ so that the spacetime has the metric \be ds^2 = -N^2 dt^2 + g_{ij}du^i du^j,\qq u^i\sim u^i+2\pi~. \ee with $u_i$ are periodic coordinates on $T^d$.
-The $\r{SL}(d,\Z)$ action on the coordinates preserve the periodicity conditions so they constitute global diffeomorphisms of the torus.
+We take the spatial topology to be $T^d$ so that the spacetime has the metric \be ds^2 = -N^2 dt^2 + g_{ij}du^i du^j,\qq u^i\sim u^i+2\pi~. \ee where $u_i$ are periodic coordinates on $T^d$.
+The $\r{SL}(d,\Z)$ action on the coordinates preserves the periodicity conditions so they constitute global diffeomorphisms of the torus.
 Thus $\r{SL}(d,\Z)$ is a gauge symmetry and we should only consider $\r{SL}(d,\Z)$-invariant objects.

 In the small $G$ limit, we use an approximation of the wavefunction \be \Psi[g] = \r{exp}\Big({i\/G}F(g^{(0)})+O(1)\Big) \ee where the leading order term only depends on the constant modes of the metric in the Fourier decomposition on $T^d$.
 In this approximation, the Wheeler-DeWitt equation reduces to a Klein-Gordon equation: this is the mini-superspace approximation \cite{DeWitt:1967yk,Hawking:1983hj,Martinec:1984fs,Halliwell:1984eu,PhysRevD.38.2468}.
 Quantum cosmology then becomes the theory of a particle, which we will now make more explicit.
-Our viewpoint is that the mini-superspace approximation computes the leading term of the wavefunction and can be systematically corrected in $G$, in a way similar as the large volume expansion described in \cite{Chakraborty:2023yed}.
+Our viewpoint is that the mini-superspace approximation computes the leading term of the wavefunction and can be systematically corrected in $G$, in a way similar to the large volume expansion described in \cite{Chakraborty:2023yed}.

 \ss{Cosmology as a particle}